 - Ensure MapMate is fully up to date with patches.
-Its Species Dictionary follows Stace 3 reasonably closely, an update to Stace 4 names is planned.
+Its Species Dictionary follows Stace 3 reasonably closely.
 You may have to research synonyms to find the currently accepted name in the Species Dictionary. - When you enter records, there may a few for which there is no direct equivalent in MapMate's Species Dictionary.
-Compile a list of these taxa and records and take them up with BSBI staff who will arrange to update the Species Dictionary via a MapMate patch. - Consult taxon referees on specimens and records of critical species, such as Hieracium and Taraxacum, before inputting these.
-This is especially important for old or historical records, even by reputable recorders, as there has been extensive revision of the taxonomy and our understanding of it in some of these critical groups in recent decades.
+Compile a list of these taxa and records, and take them up with BSBI staff who will arrange to update the Species Dictionary via a MapMate patch. - Consult Referees on specimens and records of critical species, such as Hieracium and Taraxacum, before inputting especially important with old or historical records, even by reputable recorders, as there has been extensive revision of the taxonomy and our understanding of it in some of these critical groups in recent decades.